Chicago Riverwalk: 2005–2012

-2012-present
+2012–present

 On October 8, 2012, Mayor Rahm Emanuel unveiled plans for an addition to the Riverwalk, extending it another six blocks along Chicago's River from State to Lake streets.
 Phases Two and Three of the Riverwalk, a collaborative design effort between Sasaki and Ross Barney Architects, links a series of six distinct civic spaces or "rooms", each named for its unique program.
 Floating gardens, a bridge and fishing piers aim to create more recreational options for the city's "Second Lakefront," and connect the downtown area.
 As of early summer 2015, three of the rooms were finished, completing Phase Two: the Marina (food vendors and seating to watch watercraft), the Cove (boating and kayak rentals), and the River Theater (amphitheater seating and a link to Upper Wacker Drive).
 Phase Three, the final three blocks, is planned to be completed by the end of 2016.

 In June 2015, The Marina Plaza, The Cove, and The River Theater sections of the Riverwalk from State Street to LaSalle Street was officially opened.

 The City has been working on the development plan for the Chicago Riverwalk since the 1990s.
 During the reconstruction of East-West Wacker Drive, the roadway was reconfigured to allow greater public access to the river.
 The City received Congressional approval to redefine the navigational channel allowing the build-out of the path 20 feet under each bridge and 25 feet between each bridge and 50 feet between Franklin and Lake Street in order to extend the Riverwalk.

 The City obtained $98 million for design engineering and construction from the U.S. Department of Transportation through the Transportation Infrastructure Finance and Innovation Act.
-The remaining phase along the south bank of the river from Lake Street to State Street will connect to the previously completed section of the Riverwalk.
+The remaining phase along the south bank of the river from Lake Street to State Street was connected to the previously completed section of the Riverwalk.

 In October 2016, The Water Plaza, The Jetty, and The Boardwalk sections from LaSalle Street to Lake Street opened to the public.

 The city has a $10M renovation plan of the Riverwalk east of State Street.
 This includes new landscaping, seating, play areas, and walkways.

 The Riverwalk is one of several mega and large scale development projects over the last several years either completed, under construction, or planned in Chicago.
 Others include the 606, Lincoln Yards, The 78, One Chicago, Wolf Point Towers, Tribune East Tower, Bronzeville Lakefront, One Central, a city casino, an $8.5 billion revamp of O'Hare International Airport, an extension of the Red Line subway/elevated train, and the Barack Obama Presidential Center among other projects.